How thermal cameras can prevent hot works losses

 - Fires involving hot works can lead to multimillion pound losses – not to mention causing huge disruption for customers

 - Zurich is equipping its risk engineers with thermal imaging cameras to help customers stem losses before they become catastrophes

 - We explain why thermal imaging cameras can be so effective – and why many customers are now using them as part of their routine maintenance programmes

 Hot works’ describes any construction or maintenance process that involves the use of open flames, or which generates significant heat or sparks.

-As discussed in previous Insider articles, accidents involving hot works during construction or refurbishment can easily lead to multimillion pound losses.
+As discussed in previous articles, accidents involving hot works during construction or refurbishment can easily lead to multimillion pound losses.